canonical/spread/README.md

 For long term use, a dedicated project in the Google Cloud Platform is recommended to prevent automated manipulation of important machines.

 <a name="openstack"/>

 ## Openstack backend

-The Openstack backend is easy to setup and use, and allows distributing your tasks to an openstack environment.
+This backend allows distributing your tasks to an OpenStack environment.
+It currently only supports version 3 of the OpenStack identity API and the default domain.

 _$PROJECT/spread.yaml_
 ```